siko1056/siko1056.github.io/blog/2018/06/25/apache2-leap-15-0.md

----
-layout: post
-title:  "Setting up an apache2 webserver on openSUSE Leap 15.0"
+# Setting up an apache2 webserver on openSUSE Leap 15.0

-date: 2018-06-25
+> Created: 2018-06-25
-modified_date: 2019-06-03
-categories: blog
-tags:
-  - software
----

 The goal of this blog post is to properly remember what I did to create my root-server setup using [openSUSE Leap 15.0](https://software.opensuse.org/distributions/leap):